hannahpeha/Data_115/README.md

 Data 115 personal dataset project

 ## Motivation
 This semester, outside of DATA 115, I am also taking a class on the fundamentals of cooking.
 We frequently talk about foodborne illnesses.
 This topic motivated me to begin looking into related datasets.
 I didn’t need to look very far to find the list of all food and drug recalls made by the FDA over the past few years.
-I wanted to find out what types of categorizations and generalizations could be made to recalled foods.
+I wanted to find out what types of categorizations and generalizations could be made about recalled foods.
 Some of my initial questions included: “What are the most common reasons for food recalls?”, “What are the most common categories of recalled foods?” and “Are certain recall reasons associated with certain categories of recalled foods?”.

 ## Data Source
 I obtained the Data from the U.S. Food and Drug Administration website.
 They have posted a description of all the recalled food and drug items in the US between 2017-2020.
 It is an open data source with over a thousand entries.
 I removed all of the entries related to drugs, cosmetics, medical devices, etc. by narrowing the Type column to Food.